-- 2.16 The school meets the standards. - 2.17 All the required checks are undertaken on staff, governors, contractors and volunteers before they take up their posts.
+- 2.16 The school meets the standards. - 2.17 All the required checks are undertaken on staff, governors and volunteers before they take up their posts.
+The school makes appropriate checks when contractors arrive on site.
 The school does not employ supply staff.
 A register is kept as required and all appointments are accurately and fully recorded.
 These arrangements suggest that the school is likely to continue to meet the standards when pupil numbers increase.